espekkaya/webdriverio-cucumber-typescript/README.md

 This is a boilerplate project which uses WebdriverIO v5, Cucumber and TypeScript v3.

+Here is an small page object example in that project.

 We also use below libraries;

 	1. Allure Report